top of page

 4. Social Media Links

+Social media links are often forgotten until the very end and then rushed or missed.
 If you want social icons or share buttons on your site, we need:

 • The exact URLs to each profile (not just usernames)